AKASH2199SINGH/RESOURCES/README.md

 # RESOURCES
-here i will provide you lost of resourses for your learning
+here i will provide you lots of resourses for your learning